Steady-state negative Wigner functions of nonlinear nanomechanical oscillators: Introduction

-Here we consider inhomogenous electrostatic fields to decrease the harmonic oscillation frequency of a nanomechanical oscillator.
+Here we consider inhomogenous electrostatic fields to decrease the harmonic oscillation frequency of a nanomechanical oscillator \cite{Unterreithmeier}.
 This procedure enhances the amplitude of its zero point motion and therefore leads to an amplification of its nonlinearity per phonon, which eventually becomes comparable to the optical linewidth of a high finesse cavity.
 When combined with an optomechanical coupling to the cavity, this approach opens up a variety of possibilities for manipulating the mechanical oscillator by driving the cavity modes with lasers.
-In particular the motional sidebands split into separated lines for each phonon number $n$, c.f.
-FIG. \ref{setup}a.
+In particular the motional sidebands split into separated lines for each phonon number $n$, c.f. figure \ref{niveauschema}.
+This feature allows to selectively transfer population from phonon Fock state $\ket{n}$ to $\ket{n+1}$ ($\ket{n'}$ to $\ket{n'-1}$) by driving the spectral line corresponding to $n$ ($n'$) phonons in the blue (red) sideband.

-This feature allows to transfer population from phonon Fock state $\ket{n}$ to $\ket{n+1}$ ($\ket{n'}$ to $\ket{n'-1}$) by driving the spectral line corresponding to $n$ ($n'$) phonons in the blue (red) sideband.
-Thus we show that suitably adjusted laser fields prepare the mechanical oscillator in a stationary quantum state close to a phonon Fock state.
-The highly non-classical nature of this state manifests itself in negative values of its Wigner function which can be verified via the power spectrum of an optical probe field.
+To demonstrate the capabilities of our approach, we show that suitably adjusted laser fields prepare the mechanical oscillator in a stationary state close to a phonon Fock state, i.e. in a state for which the quantum behaviour of an oscillator is most obvious \cite{hofheinz}.
+The highly nonclassical nature of this state manifests itself in a Wigner function that reaches the lowest possible value of $-2/\pi$.
+This can be verified via the power spectrum of an optical probe field \cite{Dykman1973,Dykman2011}.
+Here, the stationary nature of the motional states considerably simplifies their measurement as compared to phonon Fock states that might be prepared by projective measurements \cite{santamore,Jayich08,Buks08}.

-Our scheme can, for example, be implemented with state of the art nano-electro-mechanics (NEMS) devices comprising carbon-based mechanical resonators \cite{Lassagne,Steele} dispersively coupled to high finesse toroidal \cite{anetsberger09} or fiber based \cite{poellinger09} microcavities (see FIG. \ref{setup}b).
+Our scheme can, for example, be implemented with state of the art nanoelectromechanical systems (NEMS) comprising carbon-based mechanical resonators \cite{Lassagne,Steele} dispersively coupled to high finesse toroidal \cite{anetsberger09} or fiber based \cite{poellinger09} microcavities (see figure \ref{setup}).
 Carbon-based oscillators are particularly well-suited as they combine very small transverse dimensions with ultra-low dissipation \cite{Huettel09}.